LeoIrving/VideoRecoder/README.md

 # VideoRecoder
-This is an old version code source
+New version is updated
-New version is ready to be updated soon
+The app still need to be recreated every few days